ph00lt0/blocklist/README.md

 # Blocklists for Adguard Home, uBlock Origin and PiHole

-Blocklist of analytics and annoyances found by my own research.
-Blocks:
+Blocklist of analytics and annoyances found by our own research (either discovery or found by collecting sources).

+This blocklists aims at blocking:
-- Stats and analytics (including privacy preserving ones)
+- Stats and analytics (including privacy preserving ones such as Matomo)
 - Lotttery
-- Data collection
+- Data brokers and data collecting companies
-- Bug trackers
+- Debugging trackers
 - Ads
-- Data brokers
 - Font content delivery networks
 - Consent/cookie managment platforms
+- Malware
+- Spyware

 ## Adguard Home